icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 print 3 + x;
 ```

-### 5.1 Printing String Literals
+### 5.1 Printing and String Literals

-*CAUTION: Work in Progress, only lightly tested*

-To print a string literal, use the `printstr` statement.
+You can print a string literal using the `printstr` statement with any characters between a pair of double quotes `"..."`.
 For example:

 ```
-printstr "hello, world."
+printstr "hello, world.";
 print 7;
 ```

-Note that int is the only data type generally supported in Wabbish, not strings: you cannot assign these string literals to variables, edit strings, index them, pass them to or return them from functions, or so on.
+Note that int is the only data type generally supported in Wabbish: you cannot assign these string literals to variables, pass them to or return them from functions, or operate on them in any other way: they can only be used as the argument in a printstr statement.

-The printstr function is unique in using them.
+*Caveat: Work in Progress, may be a temporary placeholder I remove in future if I add support a more general 'array of chars' string datatype.*

 ## 6. Math operations